Trust Administration in California: Help With a Job You Never Asked For

 If you are a trustee

-We will walk you through every requirement — what you must do, in what order, on what timeline, and how to document it properly.
-We can manage the entire process on your behalf, or we can advise while you handle the administrative work yourself.
+I will walk you through every requirement.
+What you must do, in what order, on what timeline, and how to document it properly.
+I can manage the entire process on your behalf, or I can advise while you handle the administrative work yourself.
 Either way, you will not be guessing, and you will not be exposed.

 If you are a beneficiary

-Beneficiaries have real rights under California law — including the right to a complete accounting of trust assets, the right to information about how assets are being managed, and the right to hold a trustee accountable when they are not fulfilling their duties.
-If you have concerns about how a trust is being administered, we can review the situation and tell you honestly whether there is a problem and what your options are.
+Beneficiaries have real rights under California law, including the right to a complete accounting of trust assets, the right to information about how assets are being managed, and the right to hold a trustee accountable when they are not fulfilling their duties.
+If you have concerns about how a trust is being administered, I can review the situation and tell you honestly whether there is a problem and what your options are.

 What makes trust administration difficult

 The legal requirements are manageable when you know them.
 The harder part is usually the family.
-Trust administration happens in the weeks and months after someone’s death — when grief is fresh, when relationships are strained, and when long-standing disagreements about money have a way of coming forward.
-We have handled enough of these situations to know how to move the process forward without making those relationships worse.
+Trust administration happens in the weeks and months after someone’s death, when grief is fresh, when relationships are strained, and when long-standing disagreements about money have a way of coming forward.
+I have handled enough of these situations to know how to move the process forward without making those relationships worse.

 The first conversation is always the right place to start.
-There is no fee for it, and it usually answers the questions that matter most.
+It costs nothing, and it usually answers the questions that matter most.
+Talk to Eric, a free 30-minute call.

 Trust Administration in Ventura County